 Deutsches Institut für Normung e.
 V., the German Institute for Standardization, is a nonprofit organization that develops and publishes standards on a wide variety of topics.
 Headquartered in Berlin, Germany, DIN is Germany’s national standards organization.
 DIN standards are synchronized with the rest of the world.

 The ease with which grease may be transferred from its container to its point of application.
 Mostly used in discussion of grease dispensing systems, where it includes both the properties of pumpability and feedability.

-The temperature at which a drop of fluid falls from the orifice of the test apparatus under the conditions of ASTM D 2265.
+Refers to the temperature observed in a laboratory test where a small quantity of lubricating grease is heated until a drop of material separates from the grease.
+That temperature is adjusted according to ASTM D 2265.
 The dropping point is not the melting point of lubricating grease.
 Dropping point is used in many grease specifications.
 However, this test has very limited relevance to service performance.
 Dropping point should not be used to determine the upper operating temperature of a grease.
-However, certain bearing life tests can show how well lubricating grease performs under applied loads at high temperatures under actual operating conditions.
+To estimate how grease performs at high temperature, certain bearing life tests may be helpful.

 Dry or solid lubricants form films that reduce friction without the need for oil.
 Dry lubricants are often used in locks, certain bearings, and applications at high temperatures and oxidizing conditions.
 Examples include graphite, molybdenum disulfide, boron nitride, PTFE (polytetrafluoroethylene) and certain soaps.